danimelchor/website/static/media/1-important-extraction.03f507d6.md

 Using a transformer that has been fine-tuned with a question-answering dataset like [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) will allow us to ask it any question about the context it receives (in this case the email).

 Thankfully, the [HuggingFace](https://huggingface.co/) library includes lots of pre-trained models ready to be used out of the box.
-For the sake of simplicity, we will be using one of these, since not everyone can afford a TPU ready-to-train models as big as BERT.
+For simplicity, we will be using one of these, since not everyone can afford a TPU ready-to-train models as big as BERT.
 Feel free to take a look at their model catalog and choose the model that you like the most.
-I will use the "[bert-large-uncased-whole-word-masking-finetuned-squad](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad)" model which achieves an F1 score of 93.15.
+I will use the "[bert-large-uncased-whole-word-masking-finetuned-squad](https://huggingface.co/bert-large-uncased-whole-word-masking-finetuned-squad)" model which, according to them, achieves an F1 score of 93.15.

 Like spaCy, HuggingFace has an API that allows to quickly interact with the pre-trained models for specific tasks: [pipelines](https://huggingface.co/transformers/main_classes/pipelines.html).